 But one wouldn’t be stirring a potion with a wand.
 Brewing a potion requires specific ingredients and a specific environment.
 A potion that requires a pewter cauldron is not going to come out the same if you brew it in an iron one.
 Wands are much too individual to be allowed in contact with potions.
 They are made of all different sorts of woods and are cored with different magical materials.
 You aren’t going to tell someone to stir a potion with their wand when you have no idea of what that wand is made of.

 Instead, you use a stirring rod, which is a piece of standard equipment of known qualities.
 And if you need to channel magic into your potion (and you do) you channel it through that.
-And it is harder to channel magic through a stirring rod — which has no magical core — than it is to channel it through a wand, which does.
+And it is harder to channel magic through a stirring rod — which has no magical core, and may be made of glass or metal — than it is to channel it through a wand, which does.

 It is both more difficult and harder to control than channeling magic through a wand.
 The peculiar results that students (and not just Neville) seem to get in potions class is ample evidence of that.

 I tend to regard Snape’s opening speech to the first-years more in the nature of throwing out a challenge that although they will hardly believe that this is magic — since there is no “foolish wand-waving” involved, it is still magic for all of that, and magic that they probably haven’t the wit or the skills to master (Nnyah!).
 I have no doubt whatsoever that Potions brewing requires the very active use of magic in order to work at all.